 The pore pressure in the backfill increased fast from a low level when the drainage of the tunnel was closed.
 This affected the rate in which the backfill was saturated measured both with soil psychrometers and with resistivity measurements made by GRS.
-After the drainage was reopened the pore pressure stabilized on the same level as before it was closed.
-The saturation rate (measured with both psychrometers and resistivity measurements) decreased to the same rate as before the closing of the drainage.
+After the drainage was reopened the pore pressure stabilized on the same level as before it was close.
+The saturation rate (measured with both psychrometers and resistivity measurements) decreased to the same rate as before the closing of the drainage for most of the sensors.

 When a packer placed in a borehole in Section I was broken (at the middle of April 2006) the pressure in the backfill (both total pressure and pore pressure) increased with about 300 kPa.
-The increase in pressure affected also the measured suction values (measured with soil psychcrometers).
-Eight of the sensors measured a decrease in suction of about 500 kPa due to the broken packer.

 An increase of the total pressure and the pore pressure can also be observed around day 2040 (corresponding to the date 2007-04-19).
 The increase in pressure is probably related to the work with the excavation of a new tunnel nearby the Prototype-tunnel which was initialized at that time.
+The pore pressure and total pressure are continuing to increase and the total pressure has at the end of this measuring period reach a maximum of about 900 kPa.